hinto-janai/gupax/src/README.md

 - Windows: If not admin, warn the user about potential lower XMRig hashrate
 - Unix: IF admin, panic!
 Don't allow anything.
 As it should be.

-If you're reading this and have a solution (that isn't using Win32) then please, please, teach me.
+If you're reading this and have a solution (that isn't using Win32), please... please teach me.